julienawilson/learning_journal-1/README.md

 ## Deployment:
 It is deployed on Heroku at http://maellevance.herokuapp.com One problem is that Heroku uses an ephemeral file system that refreshes our database often.
-In the future we plan on using a postgresql database for that reason.
+In the future we plan on using a postgresql database for that reason because seriously....

 ## Authors:
 Maelle Vance